 Non-airport car rental offices may have a greater supply of vehicles as well.
 Some non-airport rental locations also offer shuttle services to the airport and local hotels.

-You will most likely have to return the car with a full gas tank or incur extra charges.
+You will likely have to return the car with a full gas tank or incur extra charges.

 PRO TIP: Save or program the closest gas station to the rental drop-off point in your GPS navigation unit before leaving for your trip.

 Rental car rates are often highest during peak summer and holiday periods.
 Renting a car for a full week instead of a long weekend can reduce your daily rate, lowering your cost from the car rental company.

 Sometimes, vacationers do not have to pay for the additional days if they aren’t used.
 Select the “pay later” rental option if you plan on doing this.

 It’s important to read your rental contract’s fine print to ensure you won’t be charged a higher daily rate if you return early.